elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-CNN.md

   * How to classify them?

-  * CNNs for MNIST image classifcation
+  * CNNs for MNIST image classification

     - **Objective**: Use CNNs for MNIST image classification.
     - **Steps:**